 ‘The “Ratcatchers”: British Security Intelligence in Occupied Persia, 1942-1944’.
 Paper presented at 1944: Seventy Years On, an international conference held at Royal Military Academy Sandhurst, 14-17 April 2014.

-‘SOE Spy Clothing: Dress and Deception during the Second World War’, an article and book project (co-author: Dr Claire Hubbard-Hall [Bishop Grosseteste University]), funded by the Society of Antiquaries.
+[With Claire Hubbard-Hall] ‘Dress, Deception, and Disguise during the Second World War’, an article and book project, funded by the Society of Antiquaries of London (SAL).